SapienzaInteractiveGraphicsCourse/final-project-dream_team/README.md

 Several GLB models are used in the project, including:

+- Player character
 - Fantasy houses
 - Castle
 - Mage
-- Book
+- Ancient book
-- Gem
+- Magical gem
 - Dragon
 - Master Shifu
 - Axe
 - Wood
 - Bridge
 - Flying carpet
+- Towers
 - Portal
 - Village characters
 - Decorative objects

+The models are loaded using `GLTFLoader`.

+Optimized models use Meshopt compression and are decoded at runtime through `MeshoptDecoder`.

 ---

 ### 🚧 Collision Detection

-The project implements collision detection using bounding boxes.
+The project implements collision detection using bounding boxes and a circular approximation of the player's horizontal area.

-This prevents the player from walking through objects such as:
+Collision checks prevent the player from walking through objects such as:

 - Buildings
 - Trees
 - Props
+- Towers
 - Quest objects
-- Obstacles
+- Environmental obstacles

+Movement is checked independently along the X and Z axes, allowing the player to slide naturally along obstacles instead of stopping completely.

+---

+### 🔊 Audio System

+The game includes looping background music implemented through the Three.js audio system.

+An `AudioListener` is attached to the camera, while the music is loaded asynchronously using `AudioLoader`.

+Playback starts after the first user interaction, following browser audio restrictions.

 ---